getsentry/sdk-measurements/docs/README.md

 Important files in the environment directory:

-* [`env-spec.yaml`](./env-spec.md) - **required** Environment specification file that contains various environments settings, e.g. those that control test discovery.
+* [`env-spec.yaml`](./env-spec.md) **(required)** - Environment specification file that contains various environments settings, e.g. those that control test discovery.
 Find more about it [on a dedicated page](./env-spec.md).
-* `docker-compose.yaml` -- [Compose](https://docs.docker.com/compose/compose-file/) configuration file where you define images/containers for your environment.
+* `docker-compose.yaml` - [Compose](https://docs.docker.com/compose/compose-file/) configuration file where you define images/containers for your environment.
 If does not exist, a basic `docker-compose` file will be implicitly created and used for building the environment, and the system will expect a Dockerfile in the root of the environment.
 By default, the first service (container) listed in the Compose file will be used as the "main" container that will be controlling the test flow, i.e., the test will be considered as finished when the main container finishes.
 * [`query-spec.yaml`](./query-spec.md) - Query/report specification file, controls what kind of InfluxDB aggregation queries will be run over the data after the test(s).

 ### Test Cases: Discovery, Format, and Execution